Updated July 3, 2023

 b.
 Date Command – Use Epoch Time Converter

-The epoch timestamp is also called as the UNIX timestamp.
+The epoch timestamp is also called the UNIX timestamp.
 In this conversion, the date command is to use the epoch converter.
 It will calculate the number of seconds that have elapsed from January 1, 1970 at 00:00:00 UTC.

-- We are able to calculate the time in between the epoch timestamp and the current timestamp.
+- We are able to calculate the time between the epoch timestamp and the current timestamp.
 The time difference will be in seconds.

 c.
 Date command – With File Operation